-The National Sea Scout Support Committee (“NSSSC”) announces the selection of Billy McElligott of Dunedin, Florida as the 2013-2014 National Sea Scout Boatswain.
-(June 1, 2013 through May 31, 2014).
-He is a member of Ship 956, Carpe Diem of the West Central Florida Council, Boy Scouts of America.
+The National Sea Scout Support Committee announces the selection of Peter Schmidt of Springfield, Illinois as the 2014-2015 National Sea Scout Boatswain.
+His term of office is June 1, 2014 through May 31, 2015.
+He is a member of Ship 123, Popeye, of the Abraham Lincoln Council, Boy Scouts of America.

-Billy will represent Sea Scouts from across the United States as the youth representative on the NSSSC and reports to the National Commodore and the National Director of Sea Scouts.
+Peter will represent Sea Scouts from across the United States as the youth representative on the National Sea Scout Committee.
+He will report to the National Commodore and the National Director of Sea Scouts.
 He will serve as the liaison with the Regional Boatswains' and other youth leaders.

-When asked why he wants to serve as the National Boatswain, Billy indicates he would like to focus on program marketing, recruitment, and communication.
-While serving as the National Boatswain, he would like to establish monthly communications with the Region Boatswains to discuss ideas, events, and recruitment practices.
-He would also like to focus on using social media in order to publicize the Sea Scouting program as well as to continue sharing our great program.
-This would help in promotion of an incredibly strong, vibrant Sea Scout presence within the Boy Scouts of America.
+Peter shares his reasoning for wanting to serve as the National Boatswain.
+His goals cover the areas of marketing, recruitment, and communication.
+While serving as the National Boatswain, he would like to establish quarterly communications with the Region Boatswains to discuss ideas, events, and recruitment practices to help grow the program from a youth perspective.
+He would also like to focus on using social media, in order to publicize the Sea Scouting program as well as to continue sharing our great program.
+He wants to create a National Youth Task Force, utilizing the diversity in our program to address opportunities for the Sea Scout program.

 Sea Scouts Aboard Tall Ship Coast Guard Barque Eagle -